-A product-dominant mindset leads to obsession with sales volumes, costs of goods sold and margins.
+A product-dominant mindset leads to an obsession with sales volumes, costs of goods sold and margins.
 We act in terms of a singular exchange transaction.
 This is not unreasonable.
 Remember in product dominant logic it is all about increasing the wealth of the firm through value-in-exchange.

-We know we may still have products as party of our service as there is the product-service continuum.
+We know we may still have products as part of our service as there is the product-service continuum.
 But the headline financials and company strategy is less about those.
 This can be hard for our product-dominant world thinking.
-Just look at how analysts and shareholders reacted when Apple decided to stop releasing iphone sales figures.
+Just look at how analysts and shareholders reacted when Apple decided to stop releasing iPhone sales figures.
 The world was ending!
 But Apple knew it was now a service company and products were “just” the gateway to those services.
-It wants to focus on value-in-use, in this case the growing number of subscribers to its services, rather than products sold.Don't leave value on the table by not realising you are a service company (rather than product).
+It wants to focus on value-in-use, in this case, the growing number of subscribers to its services, rather than products sold.Don't leave value on the table by not realising you are a service company (rather than product).
 Look how analysts wrongly reacted to Apple when it made the shift!
 Click To Tweet

-At some point in studying business every student will come across Theodore Levitt’s paper on Marketing Myopia…
+At some point in studying business, every student will come across Theodore Levitt’s paper on Marketing Myopia…

 #5 service innovation requires us to address additional aspects

 If service-dominant logic differs from product-dominant logic, can we use product-dominant innovation thinking is service-dominant economies?
 There are three views when it comes to whether product-dominant innovation thinking is applicable to service innovation.
 These are the assimilation, demarcation and synthesis views as I show in Figure 2.
 I discuss them in more detail, and why I believe the synthesis view is the best view, in this article.